 - 16.1 You may (if you wish) submit a statement setting out your position and/or submit evidence in support of your defence.
-These documents should be sent to the Hearing Secretary no later than two working days before the hearing. - Your statement will be put into the hearing pack.
+These documents should be sent to the Hearing Secretary no later than two working days before the hearing (five working days where the hearing relates to Professional or Research Misconduct). - 16.2 Your statement will be put into the hearing pack.
 The Panel Chair will consider any evidence that you submit under paragraph 16.1 above and will decide whether it is relevant.
 If the Panel Chair believes the evidence to be relevant, they will also ensure that this is added to the hearing pack. - 16.3 You may bring a witness or witnesses to the hearing.
-If you want to do this you must notify the Hearing Secretary no less than two working days before the hearing of the identity of any witnesses that you want to bring and why you want to bring them.
+If you want to do this you must notify the Hearing Secretary no later than two working days before the hearing of the identity of any witnesses that you want to bring and why you want to bring them.
 Any witness must be able to provide evidence that is relevant to the alleged breach(es) and/or any mitigating circumstances.
 The Panel Chair will decide whether you can call each person.
 If you are allowed to being them, you are responsible for notifying them of the date, time, and location of the hearing.
+Where your case relates to Professional or Research Misconduct, you must notify us no later than five working days before the hearing.

-Guidance: Send your statement and/or evidence and/or witness information to lts.ssdc@uea.ac.uk.
+Guidance: Send your statement and/or evidence and/or witness information to Its.ssdc@uea.ac.uk.